simonecorsi/awesome/README.md

 *   [filecoin-project/slate](https://github.com/filecoin-project/slate) - WIP - We're building the place you go to discover, share, and sell files on the web.

 *   [transitive-bullshit/react-before-after-slider](https://github.com/transitive-bullshit/react-before-after-slider) - A sexy image comparison slider for React.

-*   [rcaferati/react-awesome-slider](https://github.com/rcaferati/react-awesome-slider) - React content transition slider.
-Awesome Slider is a 60fps, light weight, performant component that renders an animated set of production ready UI general purpose sliders with fullpage transition support for NextJS and GatsbyJS. 🖥️ 📱

 *   [fastify/fastify-caching](https://github.com/fastify/fastify-caching) - A Fastify plugin to facilitate working with cache headers